ravelandante/roboviz/docs/User_Manual.md

 RoboViz has a system for detecting _possible_ collisions between **Robots** and any **Robots** that are out of the bounds of the **Environment**.
 If collisions or bound violations are detected, a window will appear after clicking the **'Submit'** button.
 This will list _possible_ collisions between **Robots** in the scene and any **Robots** that are out of bounds and the units by which they are.

 _Note: Collisions are reported as possible as the collision detection system simply uses the rectangular bounding boxes of the **Robots** and not their actual shapes.
-There may not be a collision after all as the actual components of 2 'colliding ' **Robots** may not actually collide while there bounding boxes do._
+There may not be a collision after all as the actual components of 2 'colliding' **Robots** may not actually collide while there bounding boxes do._
 _This method was chosen as it hardly introduces any overhead with regards to load times and was deemed all right for the application._

 ****